leomccormack/Super-Hearing/Underwater-Super-Hearing/README.md

 # Underwater-Super-Hearing

 Ever noticed that when you put your head underwater in a swimming pool, it is incredibly difficult to localise sound sources?
 This is largely due to the fact that the speed of sound in water is significantly faster than in air.
 The interaural time differences are much shorter, and the manner in which sound waves physically interact with the geometry of your head and pinna is very different.
-Since humans have primarily evolved to interpret spatial hearing cues for sound sources in air, we are generally not very well accustomed to interpreting them when underwater.
+Since humans have primarily evolved to interpret spatial hearing cues produced by sound sources in air, we are generally not very well accustomed to interpreting them when underwater.

 However, if one were to record the underwater sound scene using a hydrophone array, determine the directions of underwater sound sources, and subsequently use this information to reproduce the signals based on head-related transfer functions (HRIRs) measured in air, then the appropriate spatial hearing cues can be delivered to the listener.